-A key aspect in developing this approach has been the examination of the sustainability of the property and its ability to accommodate the uses that are proposed.
+A key aspect in developing this approach has been the examination of the sustainability of the property.
 Fernhill is a large estate that has extensive facilities that are well suited to the uses proposed.
-The racetrack, stabling and paddock facilities that currently exist provide for the equestrian activities and events such as the recent Picnic Races, have already been tested on the site, and have been accommodated through good management and planning.
-The site can accommodate parking and events without impacting on the house and central garden areas and events can be undertaken without adversely affecting heritage values.
-The SEE considers other potential impacts.
+The racetrack, stabling and paddock facilities that currently exist provide for the equestrian activities and the Picnic Races (as noted this annual use will be subject to a separate DA).
+A range of uses have already been tested on the site and, with the various operating constraints in place, it has been determined that they do not provide an income source that can support the property and its conservation.
+Consequently this IDA relies on existing agricultural and equestrian uses as the core activity of the estate.